-Canada Pension Plan disability benefits are monthly payments made to disabled workers between the ages of 18 and 65.
-To qualify for payments, you must meet age, contribution, and disability requirements for payment.
-If you meet all three criteria, Service Canada will make a monthly disability payment to you for as long as you continue to meet the disability criteria or turn 65 years old.
-If you qualify for CPP disability and have children under the age of 18, or who are between the ages of 18 and 25 and attending school, then Service Canada will make a separate payment for each child.
+Canada Pension Plan (CPP) disability benefits are monthly payments made to those who can no longer work because of a disability.
+The Canada Pension Plan pays several other types of benefits, but this guide will only review disability benefits.
+To qualify, you must meet the age, contribution, and disability requirements.
+If you do, Service Canada will pay you every month for as long as you continue to meet the requirements or until you turn 65.
+If you qualify and have dependent children, then Service Canada will make an extra payment for each child.

 How serious is your disability?
 If you meet the age and contribution requirements, the last hurdle is to prove you have a severe and prolonged disability as defined by the CPP Act.
 A severe disability is a physical or mental disability that stops you from doing any substantially gainful employment on a regular basis.
 A prolonged disability is one that is long-term and of indefinite duration or is likely to result in death.
 It is not enough to prove you have a severe and prolonged disability; rather, you must show that the onset of the disability was before the end of your qualifying period.
 Failing to prove onset of disability during the qualifying period is a common mistake that will result in a denial of an otherwise legitimate claim for CPP disability benefits.

 Your date of onset (DOO) must happen during the time when you met your contribution requirements, called the minimum qualifying period (MQP).
 You can meet all other requirements and pay into the CPP program but still not qualify, if your date of onset didn’t happen during this period.

 In my experience, few understand DOOs and MQPs, resulting in mistakes during the application and appeals process.
 Claimants often point to a DOO that falls outside the MQP and fail to present evidence of disability, treatment, and work efforts during the MQP.
 So let’s try to make these complex subjects easier.

 Date of Onset (DOO)